 Expansion can be a stressful, time-consuming, and expensive process.
 Staffing and recruiting agencies come with very high costs, and for small businesses with limited resources, the task of finding the best candidate often falls solely in your hands as the owner.

 But sometimes outsourcing isn’t necessary.
 A robust and informative “Careers” page on your company website can be very valuable when recruiting.
 And referrals from current employees and other contacts often make for the best hires.
-However, if you’re looking for something beyond your network there are a number of options you can consider.
+However, if you’re looking to hire an employee beyond your network there are a number of options you can consider.

 The 10 best job recruitment sites